2018 Caracas drone attack: Incident

 Two small drones carrying explosives were detonated while President Maduro delivered an outdoor speech, possibly in attempt to attack the president and other government officials.
 The incident occurred in the middle of a speech he was giving commemorating the Bolivarian National Guard's 81st anniversary.
-The first drone hovered over Avenida Bolivar, detonating in the air over National Guardsmen standing in ranks.
+The first drone hovered over Avenida Bolivar (Bolivar Avenue), detonating in the air over National Guardsmen standing in ranks.
 It was reported that seven National Guard officers involved in the parade were injured and treated in a hospital, other sources later claim it was eight.
 After the explosion, bodyguards immediately protected Maduro with ballistic shields.
 Maduro, his wife Cilia Flores, and Defense Minister Vladimir Padrino López, who were standing next to him, left the scene unharmed.
 A second explosion was then heard seconds later – hundreds of National Guardsmen fled the area, abandoning President Maduro, and the broadcast of the event was cut.
 Despite the images of National Guardsmen fleeing the scene that were broadcast to the public, Minister of Communication Jorge Rodríguez falsely stated that the troops maintained their ranks in the parade.

 A second drone crashed into the Don Eduardo apartment block, located two blocks from where Maduro was speaking.
 Local journalists and residents shared images of smoke appearing from the apartment building's windows shortly after the incident.
 A woman living in the building said that a drone had crashed into one of the building's windows, injuring a girl who was taken to hospital.

 Video footage shows two drones; amateur video of one drone exploding, a video showing few people in the area, and another video recorded by Telemundo cameraman Cesar Saavedra of a drone hitting the Don Eduardo apartment building.

 Many members of the press were arrested immediately after the incident, preventing independent investigations and reporting.
 Reporters from VIVOplay and TVVenezuela were detained by National Guardsmen shortly after the incident.